 What is the customer/partner commitment?

-Alliance members commit to inclusive hiring practices, pledge to hire 20% new Salesforce talent in their Salesforce practice, and grant automatic interviews for certified graduates of Salesforce training programs (Salesforce Military and Pathfinder).
+Alliance members commit to inclusive hiring practices, pledge to hire 20% new Salesforce talent in their Salesforce practice, and grant automatic interviews for certified graduates of Salesforce training programs (US, UK, NL, Canada only).

 What are the inclusive hiring practices to which members commit?

 Alliance employers receive certification vouchers for each new hire (up to 20), priority registration for Salesforce career events, and the opportunity to co-brand with Salesforce.
 Additionally, partners may receive up to 25 Trailblazer Scorecard points.

 Yes.
 All global partners and customers are welcome to join, with the exception of government and government-owned organizations.

 Anyone with less than 6 months of professional Salesforce experience qualifies for the Talent Alliance new hiring goal.
 One way we help connect employers with new talent is through the Salesforce Talent Alliance LinkedIn group, but employers can continue to connect with, interview, and hire candidates from outside of that group.
 So long as hires have 6 months of experience or less, they will count towards employers’ net-new talent goal.

 Many individuals in the LinkedIn group come from Salesforce training programs, that place an emphasis on recruiting and training a diverse candidate pool.
 While candidates coming through these training programs are generally new to Salesforce, many have deep prior professional expertise in careers ranging from corporate to military to nonprofit and may be a fit for mid-level roles and above.